zautumnz/luvi/README.md

 ### [options]

-    $ lv --h
+    $ luvi --h
   Shows a shortened version of this README.

-    $ lv -v
+    $ luvi -v
-  Displays lv's version
+  Displays luvi's version

-    $ lv -c /path/to/nondefault/config.json
+    $ luvi -c /path/to/nondefault/config.json
-  Use the specified file as server configuration instead of the default `.lv.json`
+  Use the specified file as server configuration instead of the default `.luvi.json`

-    $ lv -n
+    $ luvi -n
-  Ignore the `.lv.json` config file in the current directory.
+  Ignore the `.luvi.json` config file in the current directory.
 Useful when used with the server-related options like `-r`.

 ### [server-related options]

-The following options will be passed through directly to **lv**.
+The following options will be passed through directly to **luvi**.
 For further information see the API documentation below.

 The command-line options get priority over the config file options.
-In a path with a `.lv.json` file, running `lv` with server-related options overrides the ones specified in the config file.
+In a path with a `.luvi.json` file, running `luvi` with server-related options overrides the ones specified in the config file.
 If the config file has multiple servers, the command-line options will override every server definition.

-    $ lv -r /path/to/document/root
+    $ luvi -r /path/to/document/root
   Path where the files you want to serve are stored.

 The root is defined following this priority order: